home26/WebsiteOfHong/content/project/agriculture/index.md

 ### Description
 It is a system which can monitor the real-time data of plants.
 The system structure can be illustrated in the following figure.
 {{< figure src="structure.png" title="System Structure" >}}
+The sensor nodes can collect data of plants, such as humidity, temperature and real-time photo.
+They can send the data to gateway by ZigBee protocol.
+The gateway can transfer the data to cloud server by Wi-Fi protocol.
+Users can view the visualized real-time data of plants in their mobile phone app remotely.
+Moreover, when the plants need water, this system can water the plants automatically.